Dr Beniamino Cislaghi

 Module Organiser: Ethics, Public Health and Human Rights.

-Supervision: Msc students and 2 brave PhD candidates, one studying the role of social norms in driving STIs in rural Panama and the other one investigating ethical issues of interventions addressing violence against women in low and middle income countries.
+Supervision: Msc students and 2 brave PhD candidates, one studying the role of gender norms in driving STIs in rural Panama and the other one investigating ethical issues of interventions addressing violence against women in low and middle income countries.